microsoft/ignite25-LAB533-develop-scalable-data-solutions-with-sql-database-in-microsoft-fabric/docs/01 - Introduction to SQL database in Fabric/01 - Introduction to SQL database in Fabric.md

 ### Task 1.1: Login

-Using a web browser of your choice, please navigate to this [Microsoft Fabric link](https://app.fabric.microsoft.com/home).
+Using a web browser of your choice, please navigate to this `https://app.fabric.microsoft.com/home`.

 1. Enter your AAD Username `@lab.CloudPortalCredential(User1).Username` in the Email field, then click on the Submit button.